Verinox-Forensik/IoC-Check/README.md

 ---

-*Developed by Verinox – Forensik Tool v2.0*
+*Developed by Verinox Forensik GmbH